githubmofaizan/Websphere_MQ_Scripts/README.md

 How it does?

-The fetches the information from the active error log AMQERR01.LOG and tabulates in below format inside the reset_rec_files.
+The script fetches the information from the active error log AMQERR01.LOG and tabulates in below format inside the reset_rec_files.
 Number_of_occurrences Channel_name Required_sequence_number
 49  A.B 3117675